 Kasbah des Oudaias

-An airy 'village within the city', the Kasbah is a pleasant place to take a stroll to admire some interesting architecture and see some sights.
+An airy 'village within the city', the Kasbah is a pleasant place to take a stroll and admire some interesting architecture and see some sights.
 The Kasbah was the Alhomad citadel of medieval Rabat, and is guarded by an impressive arched gate built around 1195.
 Inside the Kasbah is the palace and Andalucian gardens, as well as a broad terrace, which gives beautiful views of the river and sea close to the city's oldest mosque, the Kasbah Mosque, founded in 1050.
 Below the terrace are several fortifications with gun emplacements guarding the estuary, and even further below is a beach, usually crowded with local people.
 The views from this ancient stronghold are marvellous (it is worth heading onto the beach to take photos of the Kasbah walls if you are a keen photographer), and a little cafe perches next to the palace, where visitors can have traditional mint tea and almond cookies while admiring the view.
 The winding alleys and characteristic blue and white buildings give the area a cool and peaceful allure.
-The Kasbah des Oudaias is on the Tentative List with UNESCO and may soon be declared a World Heritage Site.
+The Kasbah des Oudaias was recently added to UNESCO's list of World Heritage Sites.

 Address: Kasbah des Oudaias, off Rue des Consuls